 Germany is represented in JPIAMR by the Federal Ministry of Education and Research (BMBF).

-The Federal Ministry of Education and Research (BMBF) represents Germany in JPIAMR.
 Containing antimicrobial resistance requires a comprehensive examination of several relevant sectors, since antimicrobial resistance occurs both in the field of human medicine and in veterinary medicine.
 Animals and people are often infected by the same pathogens, treated with the same antibiotics and thus have a mutual influence on the problems of resistance.
 Antibiotics can pass via sewage treatment plants into the water or via sewage sludge into the soil.
 The problem of the development of resistance can therefore only be tackled with a cross-sectoral approach.
-Germany has developed and implemented its national Antimicrobial Resistance Strategy as early as 2008 and the Strategy has been continuously updated ever since.
+Germany has developed and implemented its national Antimicrobial Resistance Strategy (DART) as early as 2008 and the Strategy has been continuously updated ever since.
 Strengthening and supporting research and innovation are an integral part of the German strategy.
 This includes both national efforts and better and coordinated cooperation at the European and wider international level.
+The IMAG AMR (national mirror group) brings together the ministries involved in DART 2030.
+It is responsible for the overall coordination, adaptation and expansion of the national AMR strategy.

 National AMR research program and activities